Tag Archives: Drama

 The main relationship is between the characters portrayed by Duvall and Spacek.

-New employee Pinky Rose is a shy and vulnerable mousy type, who takes an immediate liking to Millie, becoming somewhat obsessed with her.
-The pair eventually move in together and begin to engage in a mysterious and sometimes volatile friendship dripping in jealousy and lust.
+New employee Pinky Rose is a shy, vulnerable, mousy type who takes an immediate liking to Millie, becoming somewhat obsessed with her.
+The pair eventually moves in together and begins a mysterious, sometimes volatile friendship, dripping with jealousy and lust.

-Eventually, they switch personalities, only adding to the mystique of the film.
+Eventually, they switch personalities, only adding to the film’s mystique.
 They reside in the Purple Sage Apartments, run by Edgar and Willie Hart.

-Willie is the third woman referenced in the title and is a pregnant painter, creating unsettling murals marveled at by Pinky.
+Willie is the third woman referenced in the title and a pregnant painter, creating unsettling murals that amaze Pinky.

-It has been argued that 3 Women was an influence on the David Lynch masterpiece, Mulholland Drive (1992), and the more I ponder this the more that I agree with it.
+It has been argued that 3 Women influenced the David Lynch masterpiece, Mulholland Drive (1992), and the more I ponder this, the more I agree.

 The dream-like, surrealistic qualities are prevalent in both films.

-When Pinky’s elderly parents are introduced, this is uncanny to a pair of grandparents featured in Mulholland Drive.
-Both are superior films so the comparisons are a joy to think about and ponder the complexities.
+When Pinky’s elderly parents are introduced, it feels uncanny, like a pair of grandparents featured in Mulholland Drive.
+Both are superior films, so the comparisons are a joy to think about and ponder the complexities.

 Ingmar Bergman’s 1966 psychological film Persona is most certainly a large influence on 3 Women.
 That film dared to explore merging personalities among women.

 The final scene of 3 Women is intense and thought-provoking.
-The lives of the women carry on following a tragic event, but each takes on a certain persona and role within the family unit that they have forged.
+The women’s lives carry on after a tragic event, but each assumes a distinct persona and role within the family unit they have forged.

 Among other qualities, I view 3 Women as a feminist film, despite being directed by a male.
-Altman was famous for allowing his actor’s free reign in dialogue and development and this most certainly had to be the case with 3 Women.
+Altman was famous for giving his actors free rein in dialogue and development, and this was most certainly the case with 3 Women.

 One of Altman’s masterpieces.

-Altman is a genius in nearly every film that he creates, but 3 Women is probably his most cerebral, and the film that can be talked about and analyzed more than the others.
+Altman is a genius in nearly every film he creates, but 3 Women is probably his most cerebral and the one that can be talked about and analyzed more than the others.

 Requiem for a Dream-2000